SquareGPS/navixy-api/docs/panel-api/resources/dealer/settings/image.md

 # Image

-API calls for interaction with images that used for branding of the panel.
+API calls for managing the images used for branding the platform.

 ## API actions